- Smart looking brush handle

 If you both want to take advantage of Bluetooth connectivity, you need your own brush.
-Consider something like the Oral-B Smart 5 5950, a 2 handle pack which delivers some cost saving.
+Consider something like the Oral-B Smart 5 5950, a dual handle pack which delivers some cost saving.

-If you are not a big smartphone user it might be difficult for you to get in a routing of using the app.
-If you smartphone is always attached to you, no doubt you will find it easier.
+If you are not a big smartphone user it might be difficult for you to get in a routine of using the app.
+If your smartphone is always attached to you, no doubt you will find it easier.